simplonco/HTML-and-CSS-Ninja-Training/README.md

 <http://fr.learnlayout.com/>

-Page 1 to 6: mostly, it’s better that the width and height integrate padding and border.
+Page 1 to 6: mostly, it’s better that the `width` and `height` integrate `padding` and `border`.
 This section tells you how to do that.

 Pages 7 to 13: explanations of the positioning of elements.